OpenDroneMap/WebODM/slate/source/includes/_quickstart.md

 task_id = res['id']
 ```

-We can then create a <a href="#task">Task</a>.
+We can then create a [Task](#task).
 The only required parameter is a list of multiple, multipart-encoded `images`.
 Processing will start automatically
-as soon as a <a href="#processingnode">Processing Node</a> is available.
+as soon as a [Processing Node](#processingnode) is available.
 It is possible to specify additional options by passing an `options` value, which is a JSON-encoded list of name/value pairs.
 Several other options are available.
-See the <a href="#task">Task</a> reference for more information.
+See the [Task](#task) reference for more information.
 <div class="clear"></div>

 ```python